tinkercademy-bootcamp/tinkercademy-bootcamp-2025-chat-project-tinker-chat/exercise-2/README.md

   overview and protocol families
 - Or type `man 7 socket` in terminal
 - When would you want to use a `SOCK_RAW` stream?
+  - They are used for accessing lower level protocols, for custom protocol implementations
 ### TCP and IP Protocols
 - [IPv4](https://www.rfc-editor.org/info/rfc791) - Internet Protocol
   specification defining packet structure and routing